Brad-Hammond/BattleShips/README.md

   ![Displayed Instructions](assets/images/InstructionsDisplayed.png)

-- If the user choses to view the instructions, they are displayed as the above.
+- If the user chooses to view the instructions, they are displayed as the above.
-- The instructions tell the user how to play the game, and include the settings for the difficulty (e.g how many turns and that you cannot change once chose), the maximum and minumum grid sizes and also what counts towards the users turns.
+- The instructions tell the user how to play the game, and include the settings for the difficulty (e.g how many turns and that you cannot change once chose), the maximum and minimum grid sizes and also what counts towards the users turns.

 #### Difficulty